🧬

 They can be good with children they are raised with, but their independent nature means they require supervision.

-The skin folds require regular cleaning to prevent moisture buildup and potential infections.
+Their coat is low maintenance, but their skin folds require regular cleaning to prevent irritation.

 Are they easy to train?

-They are intelligent but can be stubborn, so they are best suited for experienced owners.
+They are intelligent but can be stubborn, requiring a patient and experienced handler.

 Do they bark often?

-They are generally quiet dogs that only bark when they perceive a genuine threat or intrusion.
+They are generally quiet dogs and only bark when they perceive a genuine threat.

 View Official FCI Standard